Whatever the disaster, the Federal Emergency Management Agency, or FEMA, leads the federal government’s response as part of a team of responders.

-Disaster can strike people in any community at any time, building slowly, or striking suddenly without warning.
+Disaster can strike at any time and in any place, building slowly, or occurring suddenly without warning.

-Disaster assistance is money or direct assistance to individuals, families and businesses whose property has been damaged or destroyed and whose losses are not covered by insurance.
+Disaster assistance is financial or direct assistance to individuals, families and businesses whose property has been damaged or destroyed and whose losses are not covered by insurance.